hivdb/chiro-cms/resources/susceptibility-data/figure2-plasma_nt_omi_vacc.md

 The Y axes indicate the number of neutralizing assays.
 The numbers above the stacked bars indicate the number of studies reporting the experimental results.
-The columns from left to right show 1 month, 2 to 6 months, and &gt;6 months accordingly after vaccination or latest breakthrough infection.
+The columns from left to right show 1 month, 2 to 6 months, and &gt;6 months accordingly after vaccination.

 </div>

 </section>